ShawnSteele/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringex.md

 </dl>
 </td>
 <td width="60%">
-Use linguistic rules for casing, instead of file system rules (default).
+Use linguistic rules for casing, instead of file system rules (file system rules are default).
+This is necessary for proper handling of characters like the Turkish i.

 </td>
 </tr>